Common garter snake: Venom

-The saliva of a common garter snake may be toxic to amphibians and other small animals.
-Garter snakes have a mild venom in their saliva.
-For humans, a bite is not dangerous, though it may cause slight itching, burning, and/or swelling.
-Common garter snakes may also secrete a foul-smelling fluid from postanal glands when handled or harmed.
+Garter snakes have a mild venom in their saliva, which may be toxic to the amphibians and other small animals that they prey upon.
+For humans, a bite is not dangerous, and many handlers can attest to garter snakes gently biting in protest when held or restrained; these bites do not often break the skin, given the garter snake's smaller size, but may cause slight itching, burning, and/or swelling at the location of the bite.
+However, it is more likely that, prior to expending their energy through biting, garter snakes will secrete a foul-smelling fluid ("musk", "musking", "skunking") from postanal glands.

-Common garter snakes are resistant to naturally found poisons such as that of the American toad and rough-skinned newt, the latter of which can kill a human if ingested.
-They have the ability to absorb the toxin from the newts into their bodies, making them poisonous, which can deter potential predators.
+Common garter snakes are resistant to naturally occurring poisons in their prey, such as that of the American toad and rough-skinned newt, the latter of which can kill a human if ingested.
+Garter snakes (in addition to their own mildly venomous saliva) have the ability to retain poisons from their consumed amphibian prey, thus making them poisonous and deterring any would-be predators.

 The common garter snake uses toxicity for both offense and defense.
 On the offensive side, the snake's venom can be toxic to some of its smaller prey, such as mice and other rodents.
 On the defensive side, the snake uses its resistance to toxicity to provide an important antipredator capability.
 A study on the evolutionary development of resistance of tetrodotoxin compared two populations of Thamnophis and then tested inside a population of T. sirtalis.
-Those that were exposed to and lived in the same environment as the newts (Taricha granulosa) or rough-skinned newt, that produce tetrodotoxin when eaten were more immune to the toxin (see figure).It seems that the two species were in a evolutionary arms race.
+Those that were exposed to and lived in the same environment as the newts (Taricha granulosa) or rough-skinned newt, that produce tetrodotoxin when eaten were more immune to the toxin (see figure).It seems that the two species were in an evolutionary arms race.

 While resistance to tetrodotoxin is beneficial in acquiring newt prey, costs are associated with it as well.
 Consuming the toxin can lead to reduced speed and sometimes no movement for extended periods of time, along with impaired thermoregulation.
 The antipredator display that this species uses demonstrates the idea of an "arms race" between different species and their antipredator displays.
 Along the entire geographical interaction of T. granulosa and T. sirtalis, patches occur that correspond to strong coevolution, as well as weak or absent coevolution.
 Populations of T. sirtalis that do not live in areas that contain T. granulosa contain the lowest levels of tetrodotoxin resistance, while those that do live in the same area have the highest levels of tetrodotoxin resistance.
 In populations where tetrodotoxin is absent in T. granulosa, resistance in T. sirtalis is selected against because the mutation causes lower average population fitness.
 This helps maintain polymorphism within garter snake populations.